StevenMicheletti/poolparty/README.md

 ## Installing and Running The Pipeline

-Clone poolparty into a directory
+Clone poolparty:

 > $ git clone https://github.com/StevenMicheletti/poolparty/

-There is no compiling required.
-Place the folder into the desired directory.
+There is no compiling or decompressing required.
+Place the folder into the desired directory:

 > $ mv poolparty /usr/local/bin/poolparty